 1/2 teaspoon salt

 Preheat oven to 350°.
 Cream together shortening and sugar.
 Add egg and vanilla, beating well until blended.
-In a bowl whisk together the flour, cocoa, salt, and baking soda.
+In a bowl whisk together the flour, cocoa, salt, baking powder and baking soda.
 Slowly beat in the flour mixture, alternating with milk, until blended.
 Using a cookie scoop, drop onto greased baking sheets.
 Then using a toothpick or butter knife to gently create points on either side of the circle, creating the shape of a football.
 Bake 10 to 12 minutes, or until firm.
 Cool on racks then fill with filling, below.

 Cream Cheese Frosting: